 • Motherwort and Mugwort

-To learn more about vinegars and wild plants read D.C.
-Jarvis’s book Folk Medicine.
+To learn more about the medicinal value of vinegar, read D.C.
+Jarvis’ book Folk Medicine.